 Striped Bass & Largemouth Bass

-This lake is known as a good striped bass lake.
 Most anglers come here to target stripers, but the largemouth bass fishing is pretty good too and they get pressured a good amount here as well.
-Some of the other species of fish are here in good numbers too, but they aren’t targeted as much by most anglers who visit here.
+Some of the other species of fish are here in good numbers, but they aren’t targeted as much by most anglers who visit here.

 Secondary Species of Fish

-Walleye, Catfish, Crappie, Bluegill, Smallmouth Bass, Spotted Bass & White Bass
+Walleye, Catfish, Crappie, Bluegill, Smallmouth Bass, Spotted Bass, White Bass, Rainbow Trout & Brown Trout

-This lake has so many species of fish to target.
+This lake has so many species of fish available to catch.
 Walleye are actually here in pretty good numbers and size.
 If you know how to fish clear water lakes for walleye, you can have some success here.
-Catfish, crappie, bluegill, white bass, spotted bass and smallmouth bass are in this lake too and they can all be caught if you specifically target them.
-Many anglers just go fishing and will end up catching a little bit of everything on their fishing trips here.
+Catfish, crappie, bluegill, white bass, spotted bass and smallmouth bass are in this lake and they can all be caught if you specifically target them.

 Nearby Trout Fishing